ice-blockchain/cometbft/multiplex/README.md

 We provide an *extension* to the `api/` package using Protobuf `.proto` files in a custom folder `multiplex/proto/`.
 The package name `cometbft.multiplex.v1` is used to extend the currently available [CometBFT] API Protobuf generation.

-### MultiNetworkNodeInfo

-This Protobuf definition consists in defining a `p2p.NodeInfo` implementation that is compatible with node multiplex which are connected to multiple replicated chains.

-Notable methods implementation include, but are not limited to:

-- `GetNetworks()`: Get the list of ChainID from replicated chains of a node.

-Note that the `MultiNetworkNodeInfo` Protobuf message is *compatible* with the legacy `cometbft.p2p.v1.NodeInfo`.

 #### Generating from Protobuf definition